-Updated by Bob Ciura on May 29th, 2019
+Updated on March 23rd, 2020 by Bob Ciura

+E-commerce giant Amazon.com (AMZN) made a huge entry into grocery with its ~$14 billion acquisition of Whole Foods, and is in the process of rolling out its cashier-less technology.
 Certain grocery stocks such as Costco Wholesale (COST), Walmart Inc. (WMT), and Target (TGT) have seen great success with their own e-commerce platforms, while others such as Kroger (KR) have fallen behind.

-The Dividend Aristocrats are a group of 57 stocks in the S&P 500 Index, with 25+ years of consecutive dividend increases.
-You can see the entire list of 57 Dividend Aristocrats here.
+The Dividend Aristocrats are a group of 64 stocks in the S&P 500 Index, with 25+ years of consecutive dividend increases.
+You can see the entire list of 64 Dividend Aristocrats here.

 The requirements to be a Dividend Aristocrat are: